mroberts1/BOOTSTRA.386/manual/index.md

 She responds "ok, sorry.
 I am looking around"

-Orion says "you focus your eyes on the calendar in the center, it is turned to March 15, 1987.
+Orion says "you focus your eyes on the calendar in the center, it is turned to March 15, 1988.
 I had you look at it when you walked in, you know what this looks like.
 Your gaze relaxes as you peer at the rest of your office and look up from your calendar.
 You turn your chair slightly.
 You are in front of a computer.
-It is a computer of the future, of 1987.
+It is a computer of the future, of 1988.
 One that we have never seen.
 What do you see?"

 She responds, "A mouse.
 And, a color display.
 It's a graphical computer."

 Orion asks "How is it different?
 How does this not look like 1983"

-She talks slower, "on my 1987 office, comparing it to 1983, it's ... let me tell you how I feel.
+She talks slower, "on my 1988 office, comparing it to 1983, it's ... let me tell you how I feel.
 My work, these days, my work is not about maintaining focus, it's about managing distractions.
 I look at my screen, hating it.
 I drown in faxes and pager messages.
-My computer has applications segmented in rectangles splitting a focus I must maintain and all I feel is nose - a constant churn of nagging static trying to find the signal of my North Star, I don't need tools.
+My computer has applications segmented in rectangles splitting a focus I must maintain and all I feel is noise; a constant churn of nagging static trying to find the signal of my North Star.

-What I actually need is help.
-It has to assist me!
+I don't need tools, what I actually need is help.
+The computer has to assist me, not abuse me!

-It's like I've been handed a revolver to change channels and I fear I may turn it on myself!" she starts to tremble
+It's like I've been handed a revolver to change channels and I fear I may turn it on myself!" she starts to tremble.

 I open my eyes and look around, I feel like it's needed.
 I respond, "Ms. Jones, are you ok?".
 She doesn't responsd but goes on